-As of June 30, 2011, we consolidated 216 wholly-owned properties and 19 additional properties that are less than wholly-owned, but which we control or for which we are the primary beneficiary.
+As of September 30, 2011, we consolidated 215 wholly-owned properties and 20 additional properties that are less than wholly-owned, but which we control or for which we are the primary beneficiary.
 We account for the remaining 156 properties, or the joint venture properties, using the equity method of accounting.
 We manage the day-to-day operations of 91 of the 156 joint venture properties, but have determined that our partner or partners have substantive participating rights with respect to the assets and operations of these joint venture properties.
 Our investments in joint ventures in Italy, Japan, Korea, and Mexico comprise 56 of the remaining 65 joint venture properties.
 The international properties are managed locally by joint ventures in which we share oversight responsibility with our partner.
-Additionally, we account for our investment in SPG-FCM Ventures, LLC, or SPG-FCM, which acquired The Mills Corporation and its wholly-owned subsidiary, The Mills Limited Partnership, collectively Mills, in April 2007, using the equity method of accounting.
-We have determined that SPG-FCM pursuant to the applicable partnership agreements.
+Additionally, we account for our investment in SPG-FCM Ventures, LLC, or SPG-FCM, which holds our interest in The Mills Limited Partnership, or Mills, using the equity method of accounting.
+We have determined that SPG-FCM is not a variable interest entity and that our joint venture partner has substantive participating rights with respect to the assets and operations of SPG-FCM pursuant to the applicable partnership agreements.

 We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
 Net operating results of the Operating Partnership attributed to third parties are reflected in net income attributable to noncontrolling interests.
-Our weighted average ownership interest in the Operating Partnership was 83.0% and 83.3% for the six months ended June 30, 2011 and 2010, respectively.
-As of June 30, 2011 and December 31, 2010, our ownership interest in the Operating Partnership was 83.0% and 82.9%, respectively.
+Our weighted average ownership interest in the Operating Partnership was 82.9% and 83.3% for the nine months ended September 30, 2011 and 2010, respectively.
+As of September 30, 2011 and December 31, 2010, our ownership interest in the Operating Partnership was 82.9% and 82.9%, respectively.
 We adjust the noncontrolling limited partners' interests at the end of each period to reflect their interest in the Operating Partnership.